 The Junior Dev Interview Guide

-To reiterate - my advice is, by nature, generic.
+My advice is, by nature, generic.
 Take what makes sense and ignore what does not!
-And if you remember NOTHING else - you MUST ask what your interview will consist of and/or research using Glassdoor/TeamBlind.

 Watch the Recording